 Every year, the Department of Water Resources (DWR) conducts multiple manual snow surveys at Phillips Station in the Sierra Nevada.
 Data collected from the monthly snow surveys help determine the amount of water that will melt and run off to state reservoirs during warmer months.

-Sean de Guzman is the newly-appointed chief of the Snow Surveys and Water Supply Forecasting section.
+Sean de Guzman is the manager of the Snow Surveys and Water Supply Forecasting section.
 We sat down with him to get his take on DWR’s annual snow surveys and how the information gathered impacts water management in California.

 What is your background and experience?

 I graduated from California State University, Sacramento with a Bachelor’s and then a Master’s Degree in Civil Engineering.
 I started with DWR in 2007 as an engineering student assistant, and eventually came back to DWR in a full-time role in 2011 as a water resources engineer, holding various positions after that.